 - Drizzle with honey

-- If you’d like the skip the rose pattern, slice the apples into ¼ to ½-inch slices and fan them out onto the frangipane.
+- If you’d like the skip the rose pattern and make a rustic apple tart, slice the apples into ¼ to ½-inch slices and fan them out onto the frangipane.
 Bake until apples are tender.

 - The best apples for baking this tart are Granny Smith, Pink Lady, Gala, and Honeycrisp